lanrehnics/iota-monitor/README.md

 ### Solution

-Clone the repo and install the dependencies and run...
+Clone the repo and install the dependencies...
 ```bash
 cd iota-monitor
 npm i